-Spalletti: From stolen car to Napoli mastermind
+How a stolen Panda started Spalletti's Napoli rise

 Spalletti can take a lot of the praise for Napoli's excellent start.
 His emphasis on quick passing and attacking from wide, while also being careful in possession, draws the best out of a Napoli side that looked to have lost its best talents in the summer, but which has instead been reinvigorated.

-Despite returning to the Champions League for the first time in three years, captain Lorenzo Insigne, all-time top scorer Dries Mertens and totemic defender Kalidou Koulibaly all left the club in the summer, leading to yet more fan outcry.
+Despite returning to the Champions League for the first time in three years, captain Lorenzo Insigne, all-time top scorer Dries Mertens and totemic defender Kalidou Koulibaly all left in the summer, leading to yet more fan outcry.

 But then came some brilliant recruitment.

-Most of the focus has been placed on electrifying Georgian attacker Khvicha Kvaratskhelia, already nicknamed Kvaradona - but impressive scouting is in evidence elsewhere, too.
+Most of the focus has been placed on electrifying Georgian attacker Khvicha Kvaratskhelia - already nicknamed Kvaradona - but impressive scouting is in evidence elsewhere, too.

 Kim Min-jae has ensured Koulibaly has not been missed at the the back, while midfielder Andre Anguissa, who was on loan from Fulham, has carried on his terrific form after his deal was made permanent.

-All the new signings fit Spalletti's playing style, which he has employed almost exclusively in his home country through a nearly 25-year coaching career.
-His only venture outside of Italy was a successful spell at Zenit St Petersburg in Russia, where he won his only top flight league titles.
+All the signings fit Spalletti's style, which he has employed almost exclusively in his home country through a nearly 25-year career.
+His only venture outside of Italy was a successful spell at Zenit St Petersburg, where he won his only top flight titles.

 "He is very principled," Italian football expert James Horncastle told the Euro Leagues show on BBC Radio 5 live.